ma7555/evalify/README.md

 * Blazing fast implementation for metrics calculation through optimized einstein sum and vectorized calculations.
 * Many operations are dispatched to canonical BLAS, cuBLAS, or other specialized routines.
-* Smart sampling options using direct indexing from pre-calculated arrays with an option to have total control over sampling strategy and sampling numbers.
+* Smart sampling options using direct indexing from pre-calculated arrays with an option to have fine control over sampling strategy and sampling numbers.
 * Supports most evaluation metrics:
     - `cosine_similarity`
     - `pearson_similarity`